 On 'pink' weeks, residents can present the pink plastic bags provided by the council for plastic bottles and pots, tubs and trays, as well as the food waste bin.

-A bulky household waste collection service is provided on request, with three items collected for a charge of £17 or six items collected for £34.
+A bulky household waste collection service is provided on request, with one to three items collected for £20 or four to a maximum of six items collected for £40.

 There are three different collection options available to flat blocks – recycling banks, recycling bins, or loose bags in a bin store or at the kerbside – along with either communal or individual food waste bins.

 The council collects residual waste fortnightly, with each household allowed to put out three black bags for collection each fortnight.

 There are five household waste recycling centres across the county at Llansamlet, Clyne, Garngoch, Penlan and Tir John.